Why Voodle Makes Teams Better

 Keeping your team aligned and connected with short video is a big part of our mission here at Voodle.
 It’s the key to productivity, whether you typically work together in an office or are part of a distributed workforce.
 (Aka, most of us right now!).
 Lessons from any research paper or “how-to” guide on the topic generally boil down to a few key principles:

 - be transparent

 - communicate consistently.

 Having the right tools in place to get this done is critical.
 Historically the basic set-up would include a video conferencing platform like Zoom and a unified messaging platform like Slack.
-With the introduction of short form video platforms like Voodle, a third modality has arrived to optimize when and how communication happens to further enhance team dynamics and productivity.
+With the introduction of short-form video platforms like Voodle, a third modality has arrived.
+This choice optimizes when and how communication happens to further enhance team dynamics and productivity.

-Sometimes a Slack message just doesn’t provide enough context but no one wants to add yet another Zoom call to an already cluttered calendar.
+Sometimes a Slack message just doesn’t provide enough context.
+That said, no one wants to add yet another Zoom call to an already cluttered calendar.
 Here’s how teams are using Voodle to stay in sync.

 Trust & Transparency:

 These two go hand in hand.
 First, your team needs to understand the “why” behind what you are asking them to do.
 How does their daily work contribute to the overall vision and strategy of the company?
 The typical toolset includes regular all-hands meetings and emails from the CEO.
 Now, company and team leadership can use Monday Morning Musings or Daily Inspiration voodles to fire up the troops and keep everyone’s eyes on the prize.